SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :type: float or *python* function (see section :ref:`profiles`)

-  The particle charge, in units of the electron charge $e$.
+  The particle charge, in units of the electron charge :math:`e`.

 .. py:data:: mean_velocity

   :type: a list of 3 floats or *python* functions (see section :ref:`profiles`)

-  The initial drift velocity of the particles, in units of the speed of light $c$.
+  The initial drift velocity of the particles, in units of the speed of light :math:`c`.

 .. py:data:: temperature